 Angela is a born and bred Tasmanian.
 Her and husband John and their four children have a great passion for their backyard and spend much time exploring.

-Sheer love of my own family history, this amazing diverse state with so much natural beauty is what keeps me here.
+Sheer love of my own family history, this amazingly diverse state with so much natural beauty is what keeps me here.
 I did try a short stint in Brisbane in the ‘80’s but Tassie lured us back.

 I am fortunate to have a holiday home in one of the best places in the world, the Bay of Fires.